English Words of no Apparent Greek Origin

 Etymology of fame

-Fame derives from the latin fama, which is merely a transliteration of the Greek doric form fama (fame; φάμα) of feme (fame; φήμη) from the verb feme (say, speak; φημί).
+Fame derives from the latin fama, which is related to the Greek doric form fama (fame; φάμα) of feme (fame; φήμη).

 From the same root